All About Us

 Uniqueness: everything in the shop is unique.
 The very nature of handcrafting means no two items are quite the same.
 It also means that bespoke items can be made for customers.
 We have a direct relationship with all our artists and can therefore talk with them on behalf of customers to produce unique items especially for them.

 Local: we pride ourselves on using local artists.
-Most of our artists in the shop are local.
 This means we have a real relationship with all our artists.
 They often pop into the shop for a chat, and to discuss their work.
 Local artists also mean that the money spent in the shop stays local.
 Buying from us means that you are supporting local artists and the local community.

 Being friendly and approachable: we love talking to people about crafts, handcrafting and art (and anything else!).
 The shop is a vibrant place, and we have been really pleased at how it has become a real community of artists.
 We often talk with new artists who pop in and find we can give them advice based on our own handcrafting experience and the experience of selling things in the shop over the last few years.
 We hope we have been able to help develop new and upcoming artists.